Sir Martin Rees says a physics experiment could swallow up the entire universe

 Vacuum collapse would be like a lake icing over on a winter night.
 The transformation would begin in one spot and spread until everything was frozen — only in the case of the false vacuum, the thing spreading would not be ice but a new type of space embodying new laws of physics.
 Once the vacuum began to collapse at some location, the theory goes, the disturbance would travel outward in all directions, destroying everything it touches.

 As with strange stars and black holes, any breakdown in the vacuum is probably out of human control.
-“There's no mechanism we're aware of by which a particle experiment could reach the extreme energies where anything like that could happen,” Mack says.
+“There's no mechanism we're aware of by which a particle experiment could reach the extreme energies where anything like that could happen,” Mack says, since cosmic rays a billion times as powerful as anything at the LHC clearly haven't shredded the universe.
 Offering some further vague comfort, she notes that “vacuum decay is highly uncertain, as in, we don't know yet if it’s even possible.”

 Rees raises the same idea in his book, citing such uncertainties as reason to proceed with caution in our physics experiments.
 But if the primary risks come from nature itself — as the physics insiders almost uniformly conclude — then the only way to size them up is by studying them.